ls1intum/artemis-theia-blueprints/images/README.md

 3. Copy the downloaded plugins from the `plugin-image`

 ## Creating Images
-For overwriting default Theia configuration files, a simple directory can be created inside the image`s location.
+For overwriting default Theia configuration files, a simple directory can be created inside the image's location.
 Using a `COPY` instruction in the Dockerfile, all contents will overwrite existing files in the image.

 For example, for the image `images/base-ide/`, there is a `package.json`.
-Using `COPY images/base-ide/ .` in the Dockerfile, it will replace the default `package.json` of Theia.
+Using `COPY images/base-ide/ .` in the Dockerfile will replace the default `package.json` of Theia.
 Creating more files in sub-directories (`images/base-ide/test/test.json`) will also overwrite existing files recursively.